Radruler/radruler.github.io/_drafts/test.md

 ### Flash using HBoot

-Or, rename the firmware zip to `0P6BIMG.zip` (For M8_WHL) and place in the root of `external_sd` (the physical SD card in your device).
+Or, rename the firmware zip to `0P6BIMG.zip` (For M8_WHL, other variants maybe?) and place in the root of `external_sd` (the physical SD card in your device).
 Reboot into Bootloader and switch to HBoot, which checks for this file and attempts to flash it on boot if present.

 Only signed, higher version firmwares will be accepted by S-ON devices - obtain these by [extracting them from an RUU](#RUU-Extraction) or downloading OTA updates.

 For S-OFF, many unsigned FWs are available at [XDA: skulldreamz - Firmware Flashing without panic attacks](http://forum.xda-developers.com/htc-one-m8/development/firmware-flashing-panic-attacks-t2824048) along with instructions for SuperSU and a suggestion to GPE before going back to Sense to cleanly install, allowing you to switch carrier images at will.
 Do note the hardware radios are physically different and your mileage may vary from unintended stock images.

 ### Partial Flash
 Sometimes one might want to update the firmware without a device wipe.
 Nowadays, the `rom.zip` in the RUU is encrypted and is [annoying to snag decrypted segments of](#ruu-decryption) to the end user anyways, further complicating the problem.
-Fortunately, if you have your [stock baseband and bootloader versions], partial FW Flashes can be performed:
+Fortunately, if you have your _stock baseband and bootloader versions_, partial FW Flashes can be performed with:

 `fastboot flash <partiton> disk.img`

 You can find a list of valid partitions by using `cat /proc/emmc` on the device or check [Sneaky's Partition Dump](https://docs.google.com/spreadsheets/d/1uTfhr5sUFpdYKpHMFOOUnb1T5kOBu411_rcEb_Fz37A/edit#gid=0) if you're lazy.
 Commonly, this is used as `fastboot flash recovery recovery.img` to install TWRP, but this can be modified to apply directly to any partition.
 It's also usually prefaced and followed by a `fastboot erase cache` (which should warn about possibly wanting to format instead) so that you don't run into a failure code flashing large images or run into corruption.

 - [Stock Recovery Thread](http://androidforums.com/threads/guide-re-flash-stock-rom-ruu-after-bricking-a-rooted-device.565203/)
-- Stock Boot Thread?

 ## Stock Image Modification

+Here's the part that I really care about.
+For reference, my workflow is: RUU, TWRP, gut the system files manually through shell or TWRP local commands, then perform firstboot without most Sprint malware to prevent fetching of further system modifications.

 Useful Commands: